'At some point' teen intended to meet girl for sex: Judge

 He encouraged the girl to send him a picture of herself in her underwear.
 Then they began exchanging images of themselves masturbating.

-The judge said Hill's suggestion to a report writer that the girl was somehow responsible for the explicit messages because it was her who first messaged him, was concerning.
+The judge said Hill's suggestion to a report writer that the girl was somehow responsible for the explicit messages, because it was her who first messaged him, was concerning.

 In defence submissions, Hill's father claimed his son had developmental delays and may even be on the autism spectrum.